Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson4/README.md

 # Save messages to the cloud and read them from the cloud
-This sample repo accompanies [Lesson 4: Save messages to the cloud and read them from the cloud](#) lesson.
+This sample repo accompanies [Save messages to the cloud and read them from the cloud](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-gateway-kit-c-lesson4-deploy-resource-manager-template) lesson.
 It demonstrates how to use Azure function app to receive incoming IoT hub messages and persist them to Azure table storage.

 ## Prerequisites
-See [Lesson 4: Save messages to the cloud and read them from the cloud](#) for more information.
+See [Lesson 4: Save messages to the cloud and read them from the cloud](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-gateway-kit-c-lesson4-deploy-resource-manager-template) for more information.

 ## Repository information
 ``` txt